jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 `DataLinkVisualizer` that can provide graphical feedback about data link level traffic.

-The showcase consists of four simulation models, each demonstrating different features of the data link activity visualizer.
+The showcase consists of five simulation models, each demonstrating different features of the data link activity visualizer.

 INET version: `3.6`<br>